dabrahams/Contracts/Contracts.md

 	x.sort()
                                 	// <= Invariant: x is sorted
 	let foundY = x.binary_search(y) // Therefore this is legal.

-Hoare realized that *loops* have invariants that hold before and after each iteration, and showed how they could be used to prove the correctness of interesting algorithms.
-This is just to give you a flavor.
-Don't worry if you don't get it; it won't be on the test.

-    i = 0

-	// Loop invariant: if J < i, a[J] != x
-	while (i < a.length && a[i] != x) {
-		i += 1
-	}

-	// a[i] is the first element == x, or
-	//   no such element exists and i == a.length

-This one says all elements preceding element `i` are not equal to `x`.
-Combining that loop invariant with the fact that `i` is incremented by 1 each iteration, lets you prove the loop either finds the first x, or leaves i equal to a.length.
-For a simple loop like this, you probably don't need to do a proof, but if you're interested, it's a good exercise.

 #### Class Invariants ####